 Create A Healthy Yard This Spring

 Want to upgrade your yard, but don’t know where to start?
-During our FREE Homeowner Workshops each Spring, experts will lead you through all the steps to creating a gardening plan that is low cost, environmentally friendly and enhances the beauty of your garden and curb appeal.
+Conservation Halton hosts FREE Homeowner Workshops each Spring.
+Our staff experts will lead you through all the steps to creating a gardening plan which is low cost, environmentally friendly and enhances the beauty of your garden and curb appeal.